 Spin state = (2S + 1), S for triplet carbene is 1 as both the electrons have the same spin.

 Therefore, Spin state= (2 × 1 + 1) = 3

 Singlet carbene Hybridisation: They are sp2 hybridized with a bent shape.
 They have a bond angle of 103° and bond length of 112 pm.

-Triplet Carbene Hybridization: They possess sp hybrid orbital with a linear shape.
+Triplet Carbene Hybridization: They possess a sp hybrid orbital with a linear shape.
 They have a bond angle and bond length of 180° and 103 pm respectively.

 Why Triplet Carbene is more Stable than Singlet?

-Triplet carbene has lower energy then singlet carbene because in singlet carbene there are more inter-electronic repulsions as both the electrons exist in the same orbital whereas in triplet carbene the two electrons exist in different orbitals making it possess less energy.
+Triplet carbene has lower energy than singlet carbene because in singlet carbene there are more inter-electronic repulsions as both the electrons exist in the same orbital whereas in triplet carbene the two electrons exist in different orbitals making it possess less energy.

 What are Free Radicals?